MSc Computational Architecture

 We normally require an honours degree of 2:2 or above in one of the following areas; Architecture, Product Design, Media Design, Digital Media, Civil and Structural Engineering, Engineering, Computer Science, Pervasive Media or Art and Design.

-Applicants may also be invited to an interview (via video conferencing for overseas students) on the basis of the formal application and sample of work.
+Applicants may be invited to an interview (via video conferencing for overseas students) on the basis of the formal application and sample of work.

 We can consider applicants who do not meet the normal entry requirement, but who do have relevant professional experience or qualifications.
 In your application, you should describe in detail your professional experience and qualifications.